-Some great exercises for shoulder and hip stabilization are: external shoulder rotations, horizontal shoulder abduction (reverse fly), shoulder extensions, hip extensions, light squats, hip abductions and hip adductions.
+Some great exercises for the shoulder and hip stabilization are external shoulder rotations, horizontal shoulder abduction (reverse fly), shoulder extensions, hip extensions, light squats, hip abductions, and hip adductions.
 Ask one of the attendants or trainers for assistance.
 They should be able to show you how to perform these movements on the type of equipment mentioned above.

 When lifting weights, always start light, it only takes a small increase in strength to improve your game.
 Make sure when performing upper body exercises to stabilize your shoulder girdle by pulling your shoulders back and down before performing each exercise.

 When working the hips, make sure your hips are stable.
 Keep your back nice and straight and your core tight.
 Try two sets of each exercise two to three times per week.
 Finally, don’t get frustrated, especially with balance training.
 Be patient, it will come, and when it does, I think you’ll see a noticeable improvement in your game.